 Keto English Muffin Recipe (90 Second Keto Bread in the Microwave)

 - Whisk together all ingredients in a microwave-safe mug until well combined.

-- Microwave until cooked, about 1 minute to 1 minute 30 seconds on high in a 1000W microwave.
+- Microwave until cooked, about 1 minute, 30 seconds on high in a 1000W microwave.

-- Serve, or slice in half horizontally and toast the slices before serving.
+- To eat it as an English muffin, slice in half or in thirds horizontally and toast the slices.

 - Net Carbs: 4g per serving

 - Make Ahead: To help this come together even quicker in the morning, you could pre-mix the dry ingredients (almond flour, flaxseed meal, baking powder, stevia, and salt).
 Store the dry ingredients in a glass jar so in the morning you just have to mix in the wet ingredients and microwave it.